NordLocker cloud storage review

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 NordLocker is available through a freemium pricing model.
-All users can download the app and encrypt files locally for free on the free plan, meaning files are encrypted and stored on the specific device in use.
-The benefits of local vs. cloud storage are explored in the next section.
+Like all the best free cloud storage solutions, you can download the app and encrypt files locally without paying anything.
+You get 3GB, and your files are encrypted and stored on the specific device in use.

 NordLocker: Features

 NordLocker strikes a great balance between simplicity and breadth of features.
-The platform is straightforward and easy to use, and it isn’t overwhelmed by features you’ll never use.
+The platform is defiantly easy to use, and it isn’t overwhelmed by features you’ll never use.

-Although NordLocker is primarily a cloud storage platform, local storage of encrypted files is possible and may appeal to some individuals or businesses.
-Local encryption means files are encrypted but remain stored on your device’s hard drive.
-So if a hacker were able to access your computer or mobile device, they would not be able to decrypt or access data encrypted with NordLocker.
-However, this data cannot be accessed from any other device.
+Although NordLocker is primarily a cloud storage platform, local storage of encrypted files is possible.
+This local encryption means files are encrypted but remain stored on your device’s hard drive.
+So, if a hacker accessed your computer or mobile device, they wouldn’t be able to decrypt or access data encrypted with NordLocker.
+It’s a perk that may appeal to some business and personal users However, this data cannot be accessed from any other device.

 NordLocker’s premium plans enable files to be uploaded to Nord Security's cloud servers, meaning files are both encrypted and available from any device that has NordLocker installed on it.